 *McDougall, K. H., & Scott, W. D. (2021).
 The Self-Efficacy for Parenting Adolescents Scale: Development and Initial Validation.
 Journal of Child and Family Studies, 30(9), 2289-2302.

 Scott, W. D., & Cervone, D. (2016).
 Social cognitive personality assessment: A case conceptualization procedure and illustration.
 Cognitive and Behavioral Practice, 23, 79-98.

 Developing new approaches to assessing personality and conceptualizing clinical cases.
 Our lab is involved in applying advances in social cognitive theory to personality assessment and clinical case conceptualization (see Scott & Cervone, 2016; Scott, Paup, & Kirchhoff, 2021).
 How does one measure temperament, self-schemata, goals, personal/moral standards in a manner that is consistent with how these personality structures are conceptualized in current scientific thinking?
 For example, many psychological scientists conceptualize self-schemata as represented in memory in the form of multiple self-with-other representations (e.g., self-with-mom, self-with-friend, etc.).
 Recently we have been developing new methods of assessing self-schemata in line with these current conceptualizations of the self (see Scott, Penningroth et al., 2021; Scott, Tyser et al., 2021).

-Understanding Cognitive Self-Regulation and Depression.
-I am also interested in how individual differences in goal representations, values, and self-efficacy beliefs/outcome expectations contribute to depressive experiences, as well as in how depressive experiences can influence these personality structures and processes (see Cervone et al., 1994; Lindsay et al., 2005; Scott & Cervone, 2002).
+Understanding the role of personality in clinical syndromes, such as depression.
+Our lab is also involved in investigating how individual differences in personality structures—temperament, self-schemata, goals and personal standard/moral systems—contribute to clinical syndromes such as depression and trauma-related disorders, as well as in how these disorders can influence these personality structures and processes (see Lindsay et al., 2005; Scott & Cervone, 2002).